 Despite how courts and legislatures may treat abortion in the future, our pastoral response must continue to focus on the needs of women facing unexpected or challenging pregnancies.
-Walking with Moms in Need is a response to Pope Francis' repeated challenge to go to the margins and bring hope and help to those in need.
+This Year of Service is a response to Pope Francis' repeated challenge to go to the margins and bring hope and help to those in need.